 4. Learners will be able to discuss the treatment similarities and differences across three service systems.

-5. Learners will be able to observe for DSM criteria for each of six disorder groups.
+5. Learners will be able to observe for DSM5-TR criteria for each of six disorder groups.

 6. Learners will be able to utilize epidemiological trends to improve differential diagnosis.